andrewens/andrewens.github.io/_posts/2023-4-7-2d-polar-collisions.md

 We have to do two things to solve this:

-1. We have to make the theta position of our actually wrap around.
-We can't allow for theta values greater than 360 degrees or less than 0.
+1. We have to make the θ position of our actually wrap around.
+We can't allow for θ values greater than 360 degrees or less than 0.
 2. When we're overlapping the boundary, we have to simulate a second copy of the character but on the *other* side of the boundary, so we can register collisions with that side.

 Like this: